 TIA champions the Tourism 2025 framework which aspires to align the industry and grow annual tourism revenue to $41 billion by 2025 by growing value faster than volume.

 Since Tourism 2025 was launched in March 2014, tourism growth has exceeded all forecasts.
-Tourism was worth $29.8 billion in the year to March 2015.
-The official measurement for the year to March 2016 is expected to be in excess of $32 billion when released later this year.
+Tourism was worth $27.2 billion in the year to March 2013, the base year for Tourism 2025.
+The official measurement for the year to March 2017 was $36 billion, a rise of nearly $9 billion in just five years.

 Tourism businesses are enjoying record resulting and reaping the financial gains from this growth.
 Communities across New Zealand are also benefitting, with more jobs, more economic activity and with the vibrancy that visitors bring as they travel around the country.